It's about half as much as Watson

 A sixth-generation, iPod classic MP3 player offers a storage capacity of 0.1560 terabytes.
 Data is stored in the unit's hard drive, a 5,400 RPM SATA drive, which measures about 30 sq. cm (5 sq. in)

 It's about one-twentieth as much as The Amazon.com's databases

 In other words, 2 terabytes is 0.047264 times the amount of The Amazon.com's databases, and the amount of The Amazon.com's databases is 21.1577 times that amount.(largest databases only; 2005 figures)

 Amazon.com maintains information on the millions of items sold on it's e-Commerce website and the websites of its affiliate companies, as well as information on customer orders and browsing history, and excerpts from nearly a quarter-billion books in databases totaling an estimated 43.331 terabytes (tB) of data.
 Amazon.com receives over 615 million visits to its US website each year.

 It's about one-thirty-fifth as much as The Google Earth database

-In other words, the amount of The Google Earth database is 35.20 times 2 terabytes.(2006 figures) (raw imagery and indexes storage)
+In other words, 2 terabytes is 0.028 times the amount of The Google Earth database, and the amount of The Google Earth database is 35.2 times that amount.(2006 figures) (raw imagery and indexes storage)